-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing facilities, including the 421-2 well and caisson, drilling and separation equipment (Significant and Unavoidable). best method to achieve containment; which may include replacement with a double wall cellar or retrofit with a membrane coating capable of containing oil and preventing migration.
-The revised design, which includes these improvements, shall be reviewed and certified by a registered engineer and submitted to the California State Lands Commission staff for approval, and Venoco shall construct all approved improvements prior to recommencing production.
-Prior to recommencing production, Venoco shall construct all containment upgrades described in the mitigation measure.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing could result in the migration from the cellar walls or bottom to cellar and caisson release of oil to design release of oil or surrounding areas.
+If the well cellar is deck at PRC 421- reach the hazardous materials leaking, an engineering evaluation shall be 2. environment.
+Construction: from Project facilities, performed to determine the best method to Prior to including the 421-2 well restart of and caisson, drilling replacement with a double wall cellar or production, and separation retrofit with a membrane coating capable of Venoco shall equipment (Significant containing oil and preventing migration.
+The construct all and Unavoidable). revised design, which includes these containment improvements, shall be reviewed and upgrades certified by a registered engineer and described in submitted to the California State Lands MM Commission staff for approval, and Venoco shall construct all approved improvements prior to recommencing production.
 MM S-4b.
 Response Drills and Planning.
-Venoco shall revise its existing Oil Spill Contingency Plan (OSCP) to include site- specific procedures for response to a release from Pier 421-2, in accordance with applicable State and Federal regulations.
-The revised OSCP shall be submitted to the City of Goleta, county of Santa Barbara, California Department of Fish and Wildlife Office of Spill Prevention and Response, California Coastal Commission, and California State Lands Commission (CSLC) staffs for review and approval prior to issuance of the Land Use Permit.
-Venoco shall demonstrate spill response capability by responding to at least two surprise drills each year - one at Pier 421- 2 and one along the pipeline route.
+Pier 421-2 Venoco shall Plan would CSLC, Complete Venoco shall revise its existing Oil Spill ensure that the ensure that OSPR, Plan prior to Contingency Plan (OSCP) to include site- existing OSCP is clean up CCC, City Project specific procedures for response to a updated to include procedures are of Goleta operation release from Pier 421-2, in accordance with site specific in place to applicable State and Federal regulations. procedures quickly respond Conduct The revised OSCP shall be submitted to the relevant to the to a release tabletop City of Goleta, county of Santa Barbara, Project and from the exercise California Department of Fish and Wildlife conduct a tabletop Project. within 6 Office of Spill Prevention and Response, exercise of the months after California Coastal Commission, and Project. start of California State Lands Commission (CSLC) Project staffs for review and approval prior to operation issuance of the Land Use Permit.
+Venoco - shall demonstrate spill response capability by responding to at least two surprise drills each year - one at Pier 421-2 and one along the pipeline route.
 A tabletop exercise shall be conducted within six months of operation to test and improve upon the revised procedures.
-Venoco shall prepare and submit a critique and recommendations of Venoco's OSCP, regarding Pier 421-2, to CSLC staff and shall demonstrate the Pier 421-2 Venoco shall ensure that the existing Oil Spill Contingency Plan is updated to include site specific procedures relevant to the Project and conduct a tabletop exercise of the Project. place to quickly respond to a CSLC, OSPR, California Coastal Commission, City of Goleta
+Venoco shall prepare and submit a critique and recommendations of Venoco's OSCP, regarding Pier 421-2, to